Client-side form validation

 } else if (email.validity.typeMismatch) {

-// If the field doesn't contain an email address,
+// If it's not an email address,

 emailError.textContent = "Entered value needs to be an email address.";